Botanical Name: Oncidium species and hybrids

-The distinctive shape of the blooms, carried on many-branched stems give oncidium orchid its common name: Dancing Lady Orchid.
-Oncidiums flutter in the breeze, making them "dance."
+The distinctive shape of the blooms, carried on many-branched stems give Oncidium orchid its common name: Dancing Lady Orchid.
+In their natural habitats, Oncidiums flutter in the breeze, making them "dance."

 In the wild, almost all Oncidium (pronounced on-sid-ee-um) orchids are epiphytes, growing on tree branches where they anchor themselves with their thick roots.
 They like free-flowing air as in their native habitats.
 Put them where they'll enjoy air circulation, away from heat or AC vents.